akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 to the parent, which then decides how to handle the exception caused by the child actor.
 In this way, parents act as supervisors for their children.
 The default _supervisor strategy_ is to stop and restart the child.
 If you don't change the default strategy all failures result in a restart.

 Let's observe the default strategy in a simple experiment.
-Add the following code to your `ActorQuickstart` source file, just as you did with the previous snippets:
+Add the following classes to your project, just as you did with the previous ones:

 Scala
 :   @@snip [ActorHierarchyExperiments.scala]($code$/scala/tutorial_1/ActorHierarchyExperiments.scala) { #supervise }